wulanmantiri/smart-traffic-web/README.md

     2. key: `WEB_CLOUDFRONT_DIST_ID`, value: `<DISTRIBUTION-ID>`
 - Optionally, set compute to the lowest spec.
 - Leave everything as is for easy configuration.

-After setup, every push to `master` in your github repository will trigger CI/CD.